How to get your child’s sleep back on track after the summer holiday break

-Over the summer break you may have been more relaxed about what time your children go to bed and get up in the morning.
+Over the summer holidays you may have been more relaxed about what time your children go to bed and get up in the morning.
 But now as the new term approaches the challenge of getting everyone up and out in the morning by 8.00am, seems a little daunting!

 - At the same time wake them 15 minutes earlier every morning.